aeternity/aeternity/docs/release-notes/next-iris/GH-3546-fate-include-init.md

-* Include full FATE 2 code with init in trees this improvement includes state channels
+* Include full FATE 2 code with init in state trees.
+This also applies to offchain contracts in state channels